NoahV17/study-buddy/README.md

 ![Study-Buddy-Mascot](buddy.png)

-# study-buddy
+# Pocket Pomodoro
-Study Buddy is an interactive app for Apple Watches<br>
+Pocket Pomodoro is an interactive app for Apple Watches<br>
-that allows anyone to easily procure good studying habits<br>
+that allows anyone to procure good studying habits<br>

 ## Simplicity is key, and so are mindful breaks
-With Study Buddy you can customize the time intervals and how long you want your breaks to be.
-Leave your phone and just bring your watch for less distractions.
+With Study Buddy you can avoid distractions and only bring your watch to the study session.

-- Easy to use
-- Cutomizable timing

-### Added Features
-- Buttons that start and pause the timer (debug button to decrement the timer manually added)
-- Timer class with setter and getters

-### To-Do
+With an intuitive UI you will be able to start studying instantly

+### Future updates (Send in your suggestions!)
-- Updating time text on screen
+- Updating interface on screen
-- Clock that runs a function every second to update the time
-- Smaller buttons for more space in the app
--